-Singing and other Sins is broadcast on Hawaii Public Radio Sunday evenings at 7pm (on HPR 1 for those who wish to stream.)
+Singing and other Sins is broadcast on Hawaii Public Radio Saturday afternoons at 5pm (on HPR 2 for those who wish to stream.)
 You can read more on the history of the program and its name.

 If you want to hear a program again, or you missed a program, most of them are archived here.